 2. Intraday trading is all about protecting capital.
 First focus on how much loss you are willing to take overall and on a per trade basis.
 Once you can protect your capital from depleting beyond a point, intraday profits will automatically follow.

 3. Never trade intraday without a stop loss.
 Remember, stop losses are required in most trades but in intraday trading it is an absolute must.
 In the absence of stop losses you may end up holding positions with unmanageable MTM losses.

-4. Always decide your profit target based on our risk-return trade off.
+4. If you want to learn intraday trading, some rules are crucial to follow.
+Always decide your profit target based on our risk-return trade off.
 Stop loss is one side of the story; the other side is you also need to take profits.
 Let your profit targets be a multiple of your stop loss.
 A trade-off of 3:1 or 2:1 is understandable, not 1:1.

 5. Don’t stretch yourself on margin of trading.
 When you leverage yourself on margins keep an eye on your worst case loss.
 Don’t stretch yourself to a point that your losses become unaffordable in the event of any black swan occurrences.

 6. Avoid the lure of tips and only trade when you are convinced.
 There is no shortage of research analysts and market experts.
 Most of them are just pretenders to the throne.
 Treat these ideas with a pinch of salt.
 There is no alternative to doing your own research before trading intraday.
 That works best at all times!